WNY History Day

 New York State History Day

-National History Day, a year-long educational program sponsored in New York by the Fenimore Museum, encourages students to explore local, state, national, and world history.
+National History Day, a year-long educational program sponsored in New York State by the Cooperstown Graduate Program at SUNY Oneonta, encourages students to explore local, state, national, and world history.
 After selecting a historical topic that relates to an annual theme, students conduct extensive research by using libraries, archives, museums, and oral history interviews.
 They analyze and interpret their findings, draw conclusions about their topics' significance in history, and create final projects that present their work.
 These projects can be entered into a series of competitions, from the local to the national level, where they are evaluated by professional historians and educators.